niwatorrri/niwatorrri.github.io/_posts/2019-08-01-california-trip.md

 Day 1: Santa Monica Beach -> Subset Blvd -> Hollywood

 - The beach is very popular and you can enjoy the sun, the sand, the sea, and everything!
-Just chill!
+Just chill out!
 - Honestly, there's not much to say about Hollywood.
 It's more like a commercial place where you can simply hang around and that's it.

 Day 2: Universal Studios Theme Park -> Griffith Observatory